Warnakala/blender-studio-tools/scripts-blender/addons/blender_kitsu/README.md

 ![image info](/media/addons/blender_kitsu/context_animation_tools.jpg)

 >**Create Playblast**: Will create a openGL viewport render of the viewport from which the operator was executed and uploads it to Kitsu.
 The `+` button increments the version of the playblast.
 If you would override an older version you will see a warning before the filepath.
 The `directory` button will open a file browser in the playblast directory.
 The playblast will be uploaded to the `Animation` Task Type of the active shot that was set in the `Context Browser`.
-The webbrowser will be opened after the playblast and should point to the respective shot on Kitsu. <br/>
+The web browser will be opened after the playblast and should point to the respective shot on Kitsu. <br/>
 **Update Frame Range**: Will pull the frame range of the active shot from Kitsu and apply it to the scene.
 It will use the `['data']['3d_in']` and `['data']['3d_out']` attribute of the Kitsu shot. <br/>
 **Update Output Collection**: Blender Studio Pipeline specific operator. <br/>
 **Duplicate Collection**: Blender Studio Pipeline specific operator. <br/>